WulfHouse/Quarry/technical-ssot.md

 - Implement a Read-Eval-Print-Loop for Pyrite.

+- The REPL must require the use of explicit `unsafe` blocks for any operation that violates compile-time safety guarantees (REQ-416).

 - Support immediate execution of expressions and function definitions using incremental JIT compilation (REQ-178).

 - Provide auto-completion and history.